What is FIT?

 - Case Management, drug and alcohol testing, and treatment plan goals are dependent on risk level, needs, performance, and compliance.

 - Chippewa County resident, or in some instances individuals with a Chippewa County charge living in neighboring counties.

 - No active warrants or other pending charges.

 - Facing charges for possession, use or sale of a controlled substance,or a Drug/Alcohol motivated crime.

-- TAD is based on a fee for service delivery.
+- FIT is based on a fee for service delivery.

 - Participants are required to seek, obtain and maintain employment during the program.